 - Use clear, eye-catching visuals and strong calls to action like “Shop Now” or “Learn More.”

 #5.
-Setting and Forgetting (No Optimization)
+Setting and Forgetting (No Optimisation)

 Many advertisers launch their programmatic campaign and forget to check how it’s performing.